cisagov/ScubaGear/baselines/aad.md

 ## 5. Application Registration and Consent

-This section provides policies that help reduce security risks related to  non privileged users adding malicious applications or service principals to the tenant.
+This section provides policies that help reduce security risks related to  non-privileged users adding malicious applications or service principals to the tenant.
 Malicious applications can perform many of the same operations as interactive users and can access data "on behalf of" compromised users.
 These policies apply to custom-developed applications and applications published by third-party vendors.

 ### Policies
 #### MS.AAD.5.1v1